ethersphere/bee-docs/docs/access-the-swarm/introduction.md

 id: introduction
 ---

-As well as earning BZZ and supporting the network, Bee is our entrypoint to Swarm's unstoppable data storage and distribution system.
+As well as earning xBZZ and supporting the network, Bee is our entrypoint to Swarm's unstoppable data storage and distribution system.
 Swarm is a distributed system designed to work together with smart contracts, powering the infrastructure that enables the development of full